Guidance and Discipline Policy

 -

-If a child becomes ill or is injured while in the daycare, the parents will be notified.
-If a parent cannot be contacted, the alternate contact person will be notified.
+If a child becomes ill or injured while in our care, parents will be notified immediately.
+If a parent cannot be reached, the designated alternate contact will be contacted.
+Serious incidents are reported to the Child Care Licensing department as required.

-Parents must sign a Medication Administration Permission Form for each day required.
+Parents are required to complete a Medication Administration Permission Form for any day their child requires medication while in care.

 Health and Safety Policy